JuniorJEECE/DokuWiki-template/README.md

 # JEECE Dokuwiki template

+This template is designed for DokuWiki.
+Feel free to fork it to contribute or use it for your own DokuWiki, Junior-Entreprise or not.

 This file contains all the instructions for installing or continue the development of this template.
 It has been written with Flavored Markdown.

-To get more information about this tempalte, see `template.info`.
+To get more information about this template, see [`template.info`](template.info).

 ## Documentation